noflashbang/SPOK/README.md

 # SPOK API

-The SPOK API is divided into two main parts: the Client API (SPOKClientApi.h) and the Server API (SPOKServerApi.h).
+The Secure Platform Ops Kit (SPOK) API is divided into two main parts: the Client API (SPOKClientApi.h) and the Server API (SPOKServerApi.h).

 Together, these APIs provide a comprehensive set of functions for managing and using Attestation Identity Keys (AIKs), performing cryptographic operations, and handling attestations.
 They are designed to be used in a client-server model, where the client performs operations and the server verifies and responds to those operations.